Luncheon of the Boating Party in the Movie Amélie

-The Best of all partnerships is the one between the Arts.
+The best of all partnerships is the one within the Arts.
 Among so many worthy examples, we would like to tell you about the painting Luncheon of the Boating Party, by Pierre-Auguste Renoir, and the movie Amélie.
 A charmant French couple, joining forces to reveal to people the beauty hidden in every detail.

 In 2002 I was a high school student who loved all things related to France.
 I remember that year we went to watch a new French movie in its original language.
 Suddenly I forgot all the distracting excitement, my classmates chatting and texting away.
 Immediately I was sucked in.
-I watched without snapping out of it for the whole hundred and twenty-one minutes.
+I watched without snapping out of it for the whole 121 minutes.
 The movie was Amélie.

 Despite my enthusiasm, that day I missed most of the dialogue.
 I loved French, but sadly I wasn’t as good at it as I wished I was.
 Nevertheless, the suggestive framed corners of Paris, the peculiarity of the narration, the very typical accordion music on the background made my mind soar, while my body was glued to the theater seat.

 Rating 88% on Rotten Tomatoes, this movie is pretty and delicious, like a macaroon.
 It scored great critical success and won many awards.
 A feel-good story full of quirky figures who weave strings of events with beautiful clumsiness.
 Showing us the perfection of the imperfections.
 Organically, the young heroine makes no exception.

 When she hears the news of Lady Diana in a car crash in Paris, Amélie is deeply moved by it.
 She makes a vow to devote her life to other people’s happiness.
 So she embarks on a weird mix of honorable and mischievous adventures around La Ville Lumière.